-College policies are available on the College Website.
+College policies are available upon request.

 Pupils' ICT Acceptable Use Policy Agreement

 All students will have signed this agreement in order to have access to the ICT Network and peripherals.
 This was included in the Policies and Agreements booklet that was signed and returned at the start of the new academic term.
 The policy can also be found on the website.